Skip to main content

 4. Incorporate plants and flowers

 Plants and flowers are a great way to boost your patio's design and your overall aesthetic.
 Consider both hanging baskets and planters.
-While green foliage has a calming presence, guests also respond well to red, yellow, orange, and purple colours.
+While green foliage has a calming presence, guests also respond well to red, yellow, and orange.
 Fragrant plants, such as lavender, rosemary, and citronella, can serve the practical function of repelling flying insects.
 Or get creative and add sand to your patio for a beach feel.

 5. Create mood lighting

 Diners who enjoy savouring their meals and chatting with friends may want to stick around after the sun sets.
-Install appropriate lighting so that they can see their food and each other while enjoying a festive ambience.
+Install appropriate lighting so that they can see their food and each other while enjoying a festive ambiance.
 Outdoor lighting options include lanterns, tea lights, twinkly string lights, and more.
 If you want to create a rustic or romantic ambiance, opt for warmer tones of yellow and orange light.
 Choose cooler blue tones of light if you're going for a modern vibe.
 Either way, consider dimmable fixtures so you can adjust the light as it gets darker outside.

 6. Feature fresh, seasonal, shareable food and beverages that help people beat the heat